nikoroz/zorro-gallery/README.md

-# website
+# Gallery for Zorromedsvardet
-Simple website for an artist.
+A very simple website I made as a school assignment for an artist to show off some of their work.
+It's mostly filler text, the CSS is a mess and the e-mail form is not fully functional, it doesn't send anything anywhere.